-Oral Diabetic nephropathy in Type 2 diabetes mellitus
+Oral Diabetic nephropathy in type 2 diabetes mellitus

-Oral Heart failure
+Oral Chronic heart failure

 May be taken with or without food.

 Oral susp: Instruction for reconstitution may vary among individual products and between countries (refer to specific product guidelines).

 Severe hepatic impairment.
 Pregnancy.
 Concomitant use with aliskiren-containing products in patients with diabetes mellitus or renal impairment (GFR <60 mL/min/1.73 m2).

 Patient with history of angioedema, volume and/or Na depletion, heart failure, bilateral renal artery stenosis or stenosis of the artery to a solitary kidney, aortic or mitral stenosis, obstructive hypertrophic cardiomyopathy, ischaemic CV and cerebrovascular disease.
 Patient undergoing surgery.
 Black patients.
 Not recommended for use in patients with ascites due to cirrhosis or refractory ascites; primary hyperaldosteronism.
 Renal impairment and mild to moderate hepatic impairment.
 Children and elderly.
 Lactation.